MPaern/Overview-of-sites/README.md

 Code to summarize acoustic data from 50 locations for 2024.

 Newest version of 2024 data made with 2024_merging_v2.R.
-NOISE folder was made separately on this year and this account for many duplicates in names.
+NOISE folder was made separately on this year and this accounts for many duplicates in names.

 Overview graphs on github page from overview_of_data_2024.qmd